Ford Falcon (XE): Introduction of EFI option

-An EFI version of the 4.1-litre engine was introduced in February 1983, incorporating Bosch Jetronic LE fuel injection.
-While it was intended to replace the now-defunct 302 cuin V8, the 4.1 EFI engine initially produced only 111 kW and 325 Nm, a significant reduction from the 140 kW and 344 Nm produced by the V8.
+An EFI version of the 4.1 litre engine was introduced in February 1983, incorporating Bosch Jetronic LE fuel injection.
+Intended to replace the now-defunct 302 cuin V8, the 4.1 EFI engine initially produced only 111 kW and 325 Nm, a significant reduction from the 140 kW and 344 Nm produced by the V8.
+However, Ford claimed that the alloy-head six-cylinder EFI Falcon was 136 kg lighter than its iron-head Cleveland V8 predecessor, allowing it to accelerate from 0 to 100 km/h in 10.1 seconds, 0.6 seconds faster than the 4.9 L V8 model.

 Ford marketed the new EFI engine based on its strong torque characteristics, declaring that it, "offered virtually the same performance as the 4.9 litre V8 but with substantial savings in fuel consumption".
 Promotional literature demonstrated how the long-wheelbase Fairlane variant equipped with the EFI engine was only 0.1 seconds slower than the previous 4.9 L model in accelerating to 60 km/h when carrying five passengers and towing a 1590 kg trailer.
 Ford quoted AS 2077 figures for the Fairlane EFI of 14.5 L/100 km city cycle versus 19 L/100 km for the 4.9 L model.